Databricks notebook initializes sc as Spark Context from pyspark.streaming import StreamingContext from uuid import uuid4 batchIntervalSeconds = 10 inputDir = '/mnt/input/shakespeare/' outputDir = '/mnt/output/counts/' def creatingFunc(): ssc = StreamingContext(sc, batchIntervalSeconds) def saveRDD(

 I walk through the process in this short video:

-Databricks offers a Community Edition as well as a trial of their full platform; StreamSets Data Collector is open source and free to download, so you can easily replicate this setup for yourself.
+Databricks offers a Community Edition as well as a trial of their full platform; StreamSets Data Collector is free to download, so you can easily replicate this setup for yourself.

 What data are you processing with Spark Streaming?
 Let us know in the comments!